-books on science and ethicsreviewed by T. Nelson
+books on science, ethics, and science policyreviewed by T. Nelson

 by JD Hunter and P Nedelisky

 Can science be the foundation of morality?
 That's the question these two authors ask.
 Their answer, of course, is no. But there is a more fundamental question here: can morality ever have a solid foundation, or is it a mere cultural construct?

 For morality to have a solid foundation, there would have to be some value that is universally held—something that is accepted by everyone to be morally right or wrong.
 In medicine, that value is survival.
 This is not culturally contingent, but it lacks universality: many moral conundrums cannot be reduced to questions of life and death.
 Conversely, peace, happiness, and justice are clearly culturally contingent and therefore also cannot be a basis for morality.
 And, the authors say, neither science nor religion have an answer.
 But this is something we already know.

 In the first few chapters they spin a hearty revisionist tale trying to show that “science” has tried to define a morality to replace religion and has failed.
 They claim that people like Jonathan Haidt, Patricia Churchland, and E. O. Wilson proposed a scientific morality.
 They did not.
 Like Darwin, they never tried to invent a theory of morality, but only described it and its possible evolution.
 If some scientists did propose a scientific morality, they weren't speaking as scientists, but as educated thinkers (which they have a right to do), and their ideas never caught on.

 Most of the other “scientists”—Locke, Hobbs, Bentham, etc., as well as moderns Joshua Greene and Alex Rosenberg, are either philosophers or fringe figures, and their writings, interesting as they may be, have never been a part of science.
 Yet the authors repeatedly call them “moral scientists” and their philosophical speculations “science.”